explosion/thinc/website/docs/concept.md

 pass, calculated the gradient of the loss, and then backpropagated through the second layer.
 This is why the `UncomposableModel` is uncomposable: the `update` method expects the input and the target to both be available.
-That only works for the outermost API --- the same API can't work for intermediate layers.
+That only works for the outermost API – the same API can't work for intermediate layers.

-Notably, the `predict()` method doesn't have the same composition problem: we can chain together the `predict` methods of multiple `UncomposableModel` instances, no matter what computation they do internally, and everything will Just Work.
-It's only the `update` method that's problematic.

-Most neural network libraries solve the composition problem via the `predict` method.
-As a user, you just work on the forward pass, and behind the scenes, the library keeps track of everything needed for backpropagation in some state variables.
-You can then trigger backpropagation later, and everything works via some magic you don't really need to know the details of.
-This solution to the problem is **known good**: it's what almost everyone has been using, it works just fine, and building a graph of all the computations offers a lot of opportunity for optimization.
-However, tape-based autodifferentiation also introduces a lot of intermediate complexity, and the mechanism is quite inexplicit.
-It relies on state and side-effects, which makes code much harder to reason about.
+Although nobody thinks of it this way, reverse-model auto-differentiation (as supported by PyTorch, Tensorflow, etc) can be seen as a solution to this API problem.
+The solution is to base the API around the `predict` method, which doesn't have the same composition problem: there's no problem with writing `model3.predict(model2.predict(model1.predict(X)))`, or `model3.predict(model2.predict(X) + model1.predict(X))`, etc. We can easily build a larger model from smaller functions when we're programming the forward computations, and so that's exactly the API that reverse-mode autodifferentiation was invented to offer.

+The key idea behind Thinc is that it's possible to just fix the API problem directly, so that models can be composed cleanly both forwards and backwards.
+This results in an interestingly different developer experience: the code is far more explicit and there are very few details of the framework to consider.
+There's potentially more flexibility, but potentially lost performance and sometimes more opportunities to make mistakes.

+We don't want to suggest that Thinc's approach is uniformly better than a high-performance computational graph engine such as PyTorch or Tensorflow.
+It isn't.
+The trick is to use them together: you can use PyTorch, Tensorflow or some other library to do almost all of the actual computation, while doing almost all of your programming with a much more transparent, flexible and simpler system.
+Here's how it works.

 ## No (explicit) computational graph – just higher order functions